 likely to see them from the veranda or on the road to the beach.

-Nelson arrived here to enforce the Navigation Acts and
+Nevis has a small Nelson Museum.
+Nelson arrived to Nevis to enforce the Navigation Acts and

 eventually married Fanny Nisbet here.

 Nightlife on Nevis is low-key.
 Eddy's in Charlestown used to have

 a DJ on Wednesdays; Oualie Beach Hotel has a local band on Tuesdays and a steel drummer for Sunday brunch;

 Four Seasons has a Calypso band every day.